 Recognized internationally through many prizes such as a Progressive Architecture Citation Award in 1996, the 2000 UNESCO Prize for the Promotion of the Arts, and the Academy Award in Architecture from American Academy of Arts and Letters in 2006, he has participated in many international exhibitions of art and architecture, including five editions of the Venice Biennale.

 Martha Thorne has been Executive Director of the Pritzker Architecture Prize since 2005.
 In that capacity she works closely with the jury; however, she does not vote in the proceedings.
-Currently she is Associate Dean for External Relations at IE School of Architecture in Madrid, Spain.
+Currently she is Dean at IE School of Architecture in Madrid, Spain.
 She served as Associate Curator of the Department of Architecture at The Art Institute of Chicago from 1996 to 2005.
 She is the editor and author of several books, including The Pritzker Architecture Prize: The First Twenty Years, and author of numerous articles for architectural journals and encyclopedias.
 Ms. Thorne received a Master of City Planning degree from the University of Pennsylvania and a Bachelor of Arts degree in Urban Affairs from the State University of New York at Buffalo.
 She undertook additional studies at the London School of Economics.